We found 6 neurosurgeons near Escondido, CA.

 Clinical interests: Neurological Surgery, Anterior Laminectomy, Back Evaluation/Treatment, Brain Tumor, Laminectomy, ...
 (Read more)

-Dr. Sunil Jeswani is a general surgeon and neurosurgeon in Los Angeles, CA and Escondido, CA. Dr. Jeswani is affiliated with Keck Hospital of USC.
-After completing medical school at Wayne State University School of Medicine, he performed his residency at Cedars-Sinai Medical Center.
+Dr. Sunil Jeswani sees patients in Los Angeles, CA and Escondido, CA. His medical specialties are general surgery and neurosurgery.
+Dr. Jeswani is affiliated with Keck Hospital of USC.
+He attended Wayne State University School of Medicine and subsequently trained at Cedars-Sinai Medical Center for residency.

 Conditions / Treatments